llvm/llvm-project/libcxx/docs/Hardening.rst

   additionally some checks for undefined behavior that incur relatively little overhead but aren't security-critical.
-While the performance penalty is somewhat more significant compared to the fast mode, the extensive mode is still intended to be usable in production.
+While the performance penalty is somewhat more significant compared to the fast mode, the extensive mode is still intended for use in production builds.
 - **Debug mode**, which enables all the available checks in the library, including internal assertions, some of which might be very expensive.
 This mode is intended to be used for testing, not in production.